ahadb/javascript-books/README.md

 # JavaScript Books

-A list of books to help you from a JavaScript journeywoman to master.
+A list of hand picked books to help you become a JavaScript master

 ## Contents